Skip to main content

 A vendor’s privacy policy reveals its true commitment to your well-being beyond its marketing claims.

-The core of the issue often lies in the concepts of and data purpose.
+The core of the issue often lies in the concepts of data sharing and data purpose.
 A trustworthy policy will be explicit about who gets to see your data and for what specific reasons.
 Red flags appear when this clarity is replaced with vague, all-encompassing language that allows for future uses you never intended to consent to.
 This is where your scrutiny becomes a powerful tool for risk assessment.

 Key Clauses and Their Clinical Implications